Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 The covalent bond which is formed by the mutual sharing of electrons between atoms, having different electronegativities is called polar covalent bond.

-Explanation:- When covalent bond is formed between two dissimilar atoms, the electronegativity of one atom is high than other so it attract electron more forward it self and forward a partial negative charge on it while other atom form partial positive charge on it, due to this opposite poles are created and polar bond is forward.
+Explanation:- When a covalent bond is formed between two dissimilar atoms, the electronegativity of one atom is higher than the other so it attracts electrons more forward itself and forwards a partial negative charge on it while another atom forms a partial positive charge on it, due to these opposite poles are created and polar bond is forward.

 Polar bond formation in HCL

-In HCl molecule the Cl is H atoms, there for the chlorine has the tendency to attract the shared paired of electron toward it self by greater force, so chlorine form partial negative charge on it self, while Hydrogen atom formed partial positive charge on it self , so opposite poles are formed in H-Cl molecule and the bond is said to be polar covalent bond, Other example of polar molecule are.
-H2O, NH3 etc.
+In the HCl molecule the Cl is H atoms, there for chlorine has the tendency to attract the shared paired of electrons toward itself by a greater force, so chlorine forms a partial negative charge on itself, while Hydrogen atom forms a partial positive charge on itself, so opposite poles are formed in H-Cl molecule and the bond is said to be a polar covalent bond, Other examples of a polar molecule are.
+H2O, NH3, etc.

 Polar bond formation in HCL